aws-cloudformation/community-registry-extensions/README.md

 ### 3p resources

-We are working on a set of third party resources that will piggy-back on our release process and be published from our publisher account.
+These third party resources are also published from our publisher account using the release process in this repo.

 https://github.com/aws-ia/cloudformation-okta-resource-providers